humdrum-tools/vhv-documentation/datatypes/vdata/index.md

 lang: en
 ref: data types
 author: Craig Stuart Sapp
 translator:
 creation_date: 6 Sep 2019
 translation_date:
 last_updated: 6 Sep 2019
 verovio: "true"
-tags: [all, graphic_editing]
+tags: [all, data_type]
 sidebar: main_sidebar
 keywords: data types
 summary: "**vdata: for general text display as lyric text in music notation."
 permalink: /datatypes/vdata/index.html
 ---

-The `**vdata` data type (exclusive interpretation) is used to display arbitrary textual data in music notation as if it were musical lyrics (which normally uses the `**text` data type.
+The `**vdata` data type is used to display arbitrary textual data in music notation as if it were musical lyrics.
+The name is short for "verse-like data".
 Here is a basic example:

 {% include verovio.html